 The Jubilee Field in Ghana, discovered by the Mahogany-1 well in June 2007, covers an area within both the West Cape Three Points ("WCTP") and Deepwater Tano ("DT") Blocks.
-Consistent with the Ghanaian Petroleum Law, the WCTP and DT Petroleum Agreements and as required Ghana's Ministry of Energy, it was agreed the Jubilee Field would be unitized for optimal resource recovery.
-Kosmos Ghana and its partners negotiated a comprehensive unit operating agreement, the UUOA, to unitize the Jubilee Field and govern each party's respective rights and duties in the Jubilee Unit.
-On July 13, 2009, the Ministry of Energy provided its written approval of the UUOA.
-The UUOA was executed by all parties and was effective July 16, 2009.
-As a result, for the Jubilee Unit, based on then existing tract allocations (50% for each block), and Ghana National Petroleum Corporation ("GNPC") electing to acquire its additional paying interest under the WCTP and DT Blocks, Kosmos Ghana's unit participating interest in the Jubilee Unit is 23.4913%.
+Consistent with the Ghanaian Petroleum Law, the WCTP and DT Petroleum Agreements and as required by Ghana's Ministry of Energy, it was agreed the Jubilee Field would be unitized for optimal resource recovery.
+Kosmos Ghana and its partners negotiated a comprehensive unit operating agreement, the Jubilee UUOA, to unitize the Jubilee Field and govern each party's respective rights and duties in the Jubilee Unit.
+On July 13, 2009, the Ministry of Energy provided its written approval of the Jubilee UUOA.
+The Jubilee UUOA was executed by all parties and was effective July 16, 2009.
+The tract participations were 50% for each block.
 TGL is the Unit Operator, and Kosmos Ghana is the Technical Operator for the development of the Jubilee Field.
-The accounting for the Jubilee Unit included in these consolidated financial statements is in accordance with the tract participation stated in the UUOA, which is currently 50% for the WCTP Block and 50% for the DT Block.
-Pursuant to the terms of the UUOA, the percentage of such contributed interests is subject to a process of redetermination, and the initial redetermination process is currently underway.
+The accounting for the Jubilee Unit included in these consolidated financial statements is in accordance with the tract participation stated in the Jubilee UUOA.
+Pursuant to the terms of the Jubilee UUOA, the percentage of such interests is subject to a process of redetermination.
+The initial redetermination process was completed on October 14, 2011.
+Any party to the Jubilee UUOA with more than a 10% Unit Interest (participating interest in the Jubilee Unit) may call for a second redetermination after two years from December 1, 2011.
+As a result of the initial redetermination process, the tract participation was determined to be 54.36660% for the WCTP Block and 45.63340% for the DT Block.
+Our Unit Interest was increased from 23.50868% (our percentage after Tullow's acquisition of EO Group - see Note 5-Joint Interest Billings) to 24.07710%.
+The consolidated financial statements as of September 30, 2011, are based on these redetermined tract participations.
+As a result of the change in our Unit Interest, we recorded increases in oil and gas properties, inventory, notes receivable, current deferred tax asset and operator general and administrative expenses of \$19.4 million, \$3.9 million, \$2.6 million, \$0.2 million and \$0.6 million, respectively, with an offsetting reduction of \$14.2 million in JIB receivables and an increase of \$12.5 million in long-term liabilities.
+Our capital costs due related to the increased Unit Interest are payable over a two-year period starting in December 2011.
 Although the Jubilee Field is unitized, Kosmos Ghana's working interest in each block outside the boundary of the Jubilee Unit area was not changed.
 Kosmos Ghana remains operator of the WCTP Block outside the Jubilee Unit area.
-See Note 18-Subsequent Events.